Man struggling to quit substance use without medical detox

 The Prescription Problem

-Frequently, people are prescribed opioid pain medication by their doctor.
-When that prescription runs out, they crave the pleasure and relief they got from the prescription drug.
-Enter heroin, which is cheaper, more robust, and easy to get.
-When a person takes an opioid repeatedly over time, the brain no longer produces dopamine naturally the way it used to.
-As a result, the person needs higher and more frequent doses to feel the same level of pleasure.
+People are often prescribed opioid pain medication by a doctor.
+When the prescription runs out, they crave the relief it provided, and turn to heroin, which is cheaper, stronger, and easier to get.
+Repeated opioid use stops natural dopamine production, so higher and more frequent doses are needed to feel the same pleasure.

 What Follows a Heroin Detox Program?

-Because heroin addiction is a disease of the brain, both pharmacological (medications) and behavioral treatments help restore some amount of normalcy to brain function and behavior.
-While both treatments are helpful when used alone, research shows that combining treatments (with the supervision of professionals) is the most effective method.
+Because heroin addiction is a disease of the brain, both pharmacological (medications) and behavioral treatments help restore normalcy to brain function and behavior.
+While each is helpful alone, research shows that combining them, under professional supervision, is the most effective approach.

 Medication-Assisted Treatment (MAT)

-There is evidence that medical treatment of heroin use disorder will increase the likelihood of patients staying in treatment programs longer, which reduces drug use, infectious disease transmission, and criminal activity.
+Evidence shows that medical treatment of heroin use disorder increases the likelihood of patients staying in treatment longer, which reduces drug use, infectious disease transmission, and criminal activity.
+According to SAMHSA, people seeking recovery from opioid problems are more successful when they combine a prescribed medication with professional counseling and a strong support system.
+Typical medications include buprenorphine, methadone, and naltrexone.

 Counseling